dev126712/aiops-log-converter/README.md

 - Slack Webhook URL
 - Makefile (Optional)

-Make sure to change the log file name in .env and Makefile .env (In root directory)
+Make sure to change the log file name in .env and Makefile (In root directory)
 ````
 GEMINI_API_KEY=your_api_key_here
 SLACK_URL=your_slack_webhook_url_here